sakuli/Docs/content/cookbook/tabs.md

 # How can I handle tabs in Sakuli?

 The simplest way to switch the tab is based on the position of the tab.
+This snippet for example, will switch to the second tab of the browser.
 {{<highlight javascript>}}
 let handles = await driver.getAllWindowHandles();
 await driver.switchTo().window(handles[1]);